• Skip to primary navigation

 Upcycling Broken China

-I’ve sawn through broken bowls before to make a gorgeous mosaic wall planter in my garden.
+I’ve sawn through broken bowls to make a gorgeous mosaic wall planter in my garden.
 I’ve even upcycled China plates into Christmas trees.

 Chipped cup and saucer